 Adjunct Associate Professor of Architecture, UH; principal, Gensler.

 Keith is an independent filmmaker and Instructional Assistant Professor at the Jack J. Valenti School of Communication of the University of Houston, where he is responsible for the basic film production curriculum and also teaches film literature and advanced film production.
-He earned a B.S. in radio/television/film (1992) from Texas Christian University, and an M.F.A.
+He received a B.S. in radio/television/film (1992) from Texas Christian University, and an M.F.A.
 (2003) from UH.
 Keith has also taught in the School of Art at UH and is the founding director of Moving Pictures, now in its fourteenth year.Other faculty/presenters include:

 B.A.
 (1984) University of Illinois; Ph.D.
 (1995) Johns Hopkins University; Professor in the Practice and Director of the Film Program, Department of Visual and Dramatic Arts, Rice University.